Threatened Species Strategy

 Cover of the Threatened Species Report.

-Download a copy of the strategy
+Download a copy of the 2000 (existing) strategy

 Threatened Species Strategy (PDF 524Kb)

-This strategy was prepared in 2000 and a review is due.
+This strategy was prepared in 2000 and a review process is underway (2023 - 2024).

 • To ensure that threatened species can survive and flourish in the wild;

-• To ensure that threatened species and their habitats retain their genetic diversity and potential for evolutionary development;
+• To ensure that threatened species and their habitats retain their genetic diversity and potential for evolutionary development; and

 • Prevent further species becoming threatened.

-1. Addressing key threatening processes
+1. Addressing key threatening processes; and

 2. Addressing priority threatened species